-Jeonghyeon Joo is a haegeum performer, composer, improviser and a researcher, who is an ardent advocate for new and experimental music.
-Joo draws a narrative in her music through an exploration of a somatic, corporeal relationship between her instrument and body.
-Her compositions also frequently borrow a specific musical or sociocultural concept from Korean traditional music.
-In her works, musical notation is usually a mix of Jeongganbo, text instructions, graphics and traditional western notation which leads to dynamic interpretations depending on a performer.
+Jeonghyeon Joo is an award-winning haegeum performer, composer, improviser, and researcher who is an ardent advocate for new and experimental music.
+Joo draws a narrative through an exploration of a somatic, corporeal relationship between instrument and body.
+Also, her compositions frequently borrow a specific musical or sociocultural concept from Korean traditional music.